×

 If you are thinking about moving to Glasgow, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Glasgow is generally considered to be quite high.
 Prices for rental properties and homes for sale vary depending on the area, but the average cost of a two-bedroom apartment in the city centre is typically around £1,000 per month.
-Prices for larger homes in the suburbs can range from £800 to £1,500 per month," remarked one expat living in Glasgow, Scotland.
+Prices for larger homes in the suburbs can range from £800 to £1,500 per month," wrote a member in Glasgow.

 How do I meet people in Glasgow?